thom4s/sasskit/readme.md

 Sasskit is a simple reusable (and modest...) kit of sass files for web projects.
 It is inspired by many systems and thoughts already in use.
 Nothing's lost, nothing's created, everything's transformed...

+### Config

+There is a default config.scss file (colors, types, grid).
+You can overwrite it with config-project.scss file :
+- uncommment the variables you want to use.
+- set fonts family for paragraphs, titles, navigation and alt.

 ### Grid

 Simple grid works like that :